mckellwoodland/gan_anom_detect/README.md

 ```
 docker run -it --rm -v $(pwd):/workspace gan_anom_detect /bin/bash
 ```
-and providing the appropriate Python commands arguments or by editing the bash scripts with your arguments.
+and providing the appropriate Python command arguments, or by editing the bash scripts with your arguments.
 The bash script will run the container and provide the arguments to the script for you.
 You will need to edit the above command or the bash scripts if you want a directory other than the current directory mounted.